Simultaneous Polysomnography and Cardiotocography Reveal Temporal Correlation Between Maternal Obstructive Sleep Apnea and Fetal Hypoxia: METHODS

 PSG was performed according to the recommendations of the American Academy of Sleep Medicine.
 The following signals were recorded: electroencephalogram (F3M2, F4M1, C3M2, C4M1, O1M2, O2M1), bilateral electrooculogram, chin muscle electromyogram, rib cage and abdominal movement, electrocardiogram (lead 1), snoring, body position, bilateral anteriotibialis electromyograms, and heart rate and oxygen saturation by pulse oximetry.
 Airflow was monitored with a nasal pressure cannula and oronasal thermistor.

 PSG was manually scored using the 2012 scoring criteria from the American Academy of Sleep Medicine\cite{berry2012rules} by experienced sleep technologists who were blinded to the fetal monitoring results.
 Apneas were defined as $\geq 90\%$ reduction in airflow from baseline for at least 10 seconds on the oronasal thermistor signal.
 Obstructive apneas were characterized by the presence of respiratory effort during the events, while central apneas were identified by the absence of respiratory effort.
 Mixed apneas were defined as those where respiratory effort was initially absent but reappeared in the latter part of the episode.
 Hypopnea events were defined with $\geq 30\%$ reduction in airflow from baseline for $\geq 10$ seconds associated with $\geq 3\%$ reduction in oxygen saturation and/or an arousal.
 Apnea-hypopnea index (AHI) on PSG was calculated as the average number of apneas and hypopneas per hour of sleep.
-OSAS was defined as an AHI of $\geq 5$ events per hour.
+OSAS was defined as an AHI of $\geq 5$ events per hour, consistent with the American Academy of Sleep Medicine (AASM) 2012 guidelines{\cite{berry2012aasm}}, which represent the widely accepted clinical threshold for diagnosing OSAS in adults, including pregnant women.